AnYpku/usercode/WGammaAnalysis/README.txt

 ##############################
 1) SkimSplitMerge
 - it is necessary to run the splitter of the WGamma sample
-- it is good to run skimmers of all MC samples for which it works
+- it is good to run skimmers of all MC samples for which it works except Wg_to_numu

+performes skimming
-does skimming (has problems with some files: ttjets, WWg, qcd_170to300) does splitting of WGamma to munu, enu, taunu channels potentially can easily do merging if needed
+performes splitting of WGamma to munu, enu, taunu channels potentially can easily do merging if needed

 ##############################
 2) Selection
-- performs event selection except phoSigmaIEtaIEta and phoChIso cuts
+- performs event selection cuts
-- currently also no WMt cut applied
+- selection is performed in three steps:
+  WGammaSelection::LoopOverTree() - does VeryPreliminary selection
+  ExtraSelection.C - does Preliminary (also applies WMt cut - but no such cut introduced)
+                     and  Fully (applies phoSigmaIEtaIEta and phoChIso cuts)
 - needs results of SkimSplitMerge (WGamma splitter)

 ##############################